jep-project/jep/protocol.md

     }

     type CompletionOption {
+      insert: String           // the string to be inserted when the option is chosen
-      display: String          // the actual option string to be shown
+      display: [0,1] String    // the string to be displayed to the user
-      desc: [0,1] String       // short description of the option
+      desc: [0,1] String       // description of the option
       semantics: [0,1] SemanticType // semantic information about the option
       extensionId: [0,1] String // option identifier
     }

-When the user has chosen an option the frontend should insert the display text.
-If the chose option contained an "extensionId" property, then the frontend must indicate the invocation of the option by a separate message and wait for an response by a ContentSync message.
+When the user has chosen an option the frontend should insert the insert text.
+If the chosen option contained an "extensionId" property, then the frontend must indicate the invocation of the option by a separate message and wait for an response by a ContentSync message.
 This gives the backend a chance to do more advanced insertions.
 The frontend must not allow users to type until the ContentSync response was received or a timeout occured.

     message CompletionInvocation {
       extensionId: String      // extension ID as defined by the completion option "extensionId"